ishikawalab/imtoolkit/docs/source/index.rst

 =========

 This webpage introduces an open-source index modulation toolkit (IMToolkit).
-This toolkit attempts to enable reproducible research in the field of wireless communications and IM studies.
+This toolkit attempts to accelerate reproducible research in the field of wireless communications and IM studies.
 It contains massively parallel algorithms for Monte-Carlo simulations, which are especially designed for Nvidia GPUs.

 .. toctree::